lopeLH/NormalEquation/README.md

 In this example you click on the graph to add new points and then use the "fit" button to execute gradient descent and fit a polynomial expression to the data provided.

+JAMA library (http://math.nist.gov/javanumerics/jama/) is used for the Matix algebra.